sivasankarankb/buckets/README.md

    [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)
    with `venv` and enter it.

-5. Get the packages required by pyfileshare by running `pip3 install -r requirements.txt` inside the code directory from a terminal.
+5. Get the packages required by Buckets by running `pip3 install -r requirements.txt` inside the code directory from a terminal.

 ## Setting up file sharing
 Sharing is done by allowing access to a directory on the computer.
-Open the `pyfs_server.py` file.
+Open the `buckets_server.py` file.
 This contains code of the server.
 Edit the line that says `shares = { ... }`.

 __Linux (Unix) sharing examples:__